 In fact, when the breadfruit is very ripe, it has an aroma like a pineapple.
 They may be botanically related.

 When the breadfruit gets to this point, the skin even can be pressed and it will feel very soft.
-Do not thing the breadfruit is spoiled.
+Do not think the breadfruit is spoiled.

 This just means it is super ripe and can only be used for sweet preparations.
 This is how I created this recipe.
 I had let my breadfruit get too ripe, so I needed to make use of it.

 I am always trying to practice zero waste in my kitchen so after consulting my Mom, I came up with this recipe to use the over ripe breadfruit so I would not have to throw it away.

 Where Is Breadfruit Eaten?

 Breadfruit is popular in tropical countries.
 It is eaten widely in Africa, the Caribbean, some parts of South & Souteast Asia and Hawaii, where it is known as ulu.